nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Parameters are written in uppercase and wrapped with angle brackets (e.g. `<PARAMETER>`) in this guide.
 <br><br>

-Each parameter has their own constraints, which can be found [here](#flag-and-parameter-constraints).
+Each parameter has its own constraints, which can be found [here](#flag-and-parameter-constraints).
 </div>